Patient Communication & Teledentistry

 Make consults convert

-The most common teledentistry mistake is treating the consult as the finish line.
-The value is realized in the follow-up: reminders, easy rebooking and timely outreach.
-Automating that loop — the same automation that powers AI dental receptionists — is what turns teledentistry from a convenience into a growth channel.
+The common mistake is treating the consult as the finish line.
+It isn’t.
+The value lives in what happens next: the reminder, the one-tap rebook, the nudge when someone goes quiet.
+Automate that loop (it’s the same plumbing behind AI dental receptionists) and teledentistry stops being a nice convenience and starts acting like a growth channel.

 Frequently asked questions